Stratia/PNW-Autologin/README.md

 # PNW Auto Login
-For the online video game Politcs and War
+For the online video game Politics and War

 Link: https://politicsandwar.com/
 ## How to Use